If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 That’s not all.
 They even help you boost your marketing and sales efforts.
 In a nutshell, they can benefit your business in multiple ways.
 But these benefits are only possible if you implement your chatbot for marketing the right way.

 To help you get started, our team came up with some essential yet powerful tips that help you set up your marketing chatbot the right way.
 Some of these tips encourage you to ask for feedback, build a personalized experience, add on more chatbot functionalities, and the list goes on.
-We hope that our ten tips help you build a solid marketing chatbot efficiently.

 Do you want a free Live Chat software?